-MG: If we use automation or technology to free up a bit of time, that should allow recruiters to spend more time on actually building these relationships and humanizing the interaction and giving feedback.
+Matt: If we use automation or technology to free up a bit of time.
+That should allow recruiters to spend more time on actually building these relationships.
+And humanizing the interaction and giving feedback.

 I stumbled across a book and it was actually about security and hacking.
 But when I read the book, I was like, “Wow.

 At least 50% of this applies, persuading and influencing people to take action, and that is recruitment.
 It’s recruitment.

 Influence is incredibly powerful because if you can influence someone.
 They do it and they’re fully bought into doing it.